-- Always wash your Catwalk Junkie treasures inside out to keep them looking newer longer.
-We also recommend not to use any fabric softener to prevent stains and discoloring overtime.
+→ Always wash the garment inside out to keep it looking like new for longer.
+We also recommend not using fabric softener to avoid staining and discoloration over time.

-- Keep your garments far away from the dryer.
-You simply don’t need it.
-Just let your Catwalk Junkie treasures line dry (or use a drying rack) in their natural shape.
+→ Keep the garment far away from the dryer.
+Rather just let it dry (or use a drying rack) in its natural form.

-Wash jeans inside out to stop them from fading.
-Take them out of the washing machine as soon as possible after the program has ended to avoid creasing.
-Denim’s characteristic look is the result of a special dyeing method that can result in dry-bleeding, where small pigment particles remain on the surface and can rub off.
-This can be lessened by washing your new jeans in cold water a couple of times before you put them on.
+Always wash jeans inside out.
+When the program has ended, take the item of clothing out of the washing machine as soon as possible to prevent creasing.
+The characteristic look of denim is the result of a special dyeing process that can result in 'dry bleeding' leaving small pigment particles on the surface that can bleed.
+You can reduce this by washing your new jeans a few times in cold water before you put them on.
 Oh, and never toss denim in the dryer.

-Leather and suede are natural materials and can be sensitive.
-So make sure to keep them away from humidity, heat and chemicals.
-Before wearing your leather Catwalk Junkie treasure, don’t forget to weatherproof it with a teeny tiny spritz of leather protectant.
-It also needs to be conditioned every once in a while to keep it soft and supple.
-When wet allow to dry naturally at a normal room temperature and away from direct heat.
-To get rid of light stains, wipe the garment with a slightly damp cloth.
-If this doesn’t work, consider taking your leather or suede piece to a professional cleaning service.
-This does require specialist knowledge though.
-So make sure you bring your pieces to a dry cleaner who specializes in leather goods.
+Leather and suede are natural materials that can be sensitive.
+So keep them away from moisture, heat and chemicals.
+Before you put on your leather Catwalk Junkie item, don't forget to protect it against cold and moisture with a special impregnation spray.
+Periodically condition the garment to keep it soft and supple.
+If wet, let it dry naturally at normal room temperature and away from direct heat sources.
+To remove light stains, wipe the garment with a slightly damp cloth.
+If this doesn't work, consider having your leather or suede garment professionally cleaned.
+This requires specific knowledge.
+So be sure to take your pieces to a dry cleaner that specializes in leather goods.

 Linen is incredibly durable if you take good care of it.
-When washing linen, set your machine to a low temperature and a gentle cycle.
+When washing linen, set the machine on a low temperature and a gentle cycle.
 Use a mild detergent to protect the fibers.
-Linen is a natural material and can easily loose its shape when wet.
-You can restore your linen Catwalk Junkie treasure(s) to its original shape by ironing it with a good quality steam iron on the reverse side or use a quality steamer.
-You can find our favorite hand steamer from the Steamery here.
+Linen is a natural material and can easily lose its shape when wet.
+You can restore the original shape of your linen Catwalk Junkie pieces by ironing them on the back with a good quality steam iron or by using a quality steamer.
+Our favorite hand steamer from The Steamery can be found here.

-Silk is a super delicate fabric and should be treated as such.
-Sometimes dry cleaning is the only recommended option.
-If the garment is washable, use cold water and a gentle detergent.
-You can find our Delicate Laundry Detergent here.
-Oh, and wash silk items only with similar colors to avoid color bleeding.
-It is definitely a 'no-go' to stretch the garment while it’s still wet is a big ‘no-go’ and definitely skip the dryer as it will most likely damage and shrink the fabric.
+Silk is a delicate fabric and should be treated as such.
+Sometimes taking it to the dry cleaner is the only option.
+If the garment is washable, use cold water and a gentle detergent, such as The Steamery's Delicate Laundry Detergent.
+Oh, and only wash silk items with similar colors to avoid color bleeding.
+It is definitely a 'no-go' to stretch the garment while it is still wet.
+Be sure to skip the dryer as this can damage and shrink the fabric.

-As always, let the care label be your guide.
-Wool is naturally stain, crease and odor resistant so it requires less washing.
-Try airing and spot cleaning first.
+Always check the washing label to start with.
+Wool is naturally stain, wrinkle and odor resistant and therefore needs less washing.
+Try to air it first and gently remove spots.
 Good for you, good for your garment and good for the planet.
-When the time has come to really wash your woolen Catwalk Junkie treasure, you can either wash it in a washing machine on a special wool or hand wash cycle or, even better, wash it by hand.
-In any case use a gentle detergent.
+If your woolen Catwalk Junkie essential really needs a wash, you can wash it in the washing machine on a special wool or hand wash cycle.
+It is even better to wash the garment by hand.
+In any case, use a mild detergent.